NaufalHD12/anime-recommendation-system/README.md

 - How can we help users discover anime that matches their preferences more effectively?
 - How can we leverage anime metadata and user behavior data to create accurate recommendations?
 ### Goals
 - Develop a content-based recommendation algorithm that analyzes anime attributes to suggest similar titles.
+The algorithm aims to achieve a precision of at least 90% precision, ensuring relevant and satisfying recommendations based on anime content.
 - Build a collaborative filtering algorithm that utilizes user ratings and preferences to recommend anime.
+The algorithm targets a mean absolute error (MAE) below 0.8, guaranteeing personalized and accurate recommendations for users while minimizing prediction errors in user satisfaction.
 ### Solution Statements
 - Content-Based Algorithm
 Leverages anime metadata such as genres, studios, scores, etc to recommend titles similar to those a user has enjoyed.